Loving Yourself is the Key to a Loving Relationship: An Interview with Margaret Paul

 1440: Being single can often feel like second-class status and that being in a relationship is the end game.
 If we’re able to give ourselves the love and happiness we’re looking for, how does that change our experience of being single?

 If you’re loving yourself, tending to your inner child, and manifesting your gifts in the world, then you’re going to be happy whether you’re in a relationship or not.

 Feeling desperate to find a partner will no longer be an issue.
 One of my clients recently had an experience of being very connected with herself—very connected with her higher guidance and in a state of joy and power.
 It was incredible to see her in that state.
 She had been feeling rather desperate about ending up alone because she’s in the midst of a divorce.
 I asked her, “So when you feel this way, do you feel that desperation to be in a relationship?”
 She said, “Oh, no. If I’m ever in a relationship again, that’ll just be gravy!”

-Margaret Paul, PhD, will be teaching Six-Step Inner Bonding®: The Power to Heal Yourself at 1440 Multiversity from April 6 – 8, 2018.
+Margaret Paul, PhD, will be teaching Six-Step Inner Bonding®: Access Your Inner Peace, Joy, and Courage at 1440 Multiversity from April 5 – 7, 2019.